OmarHj1/Email-Sender-V1/README.md

 **Email Sender**

-This is a simple Python script to send emails.
+This is a simple Programe to send emails.
 It can be used to send emails in batches, with either HTML or plain text bodies.

 **Features:**